Analyze app performance

-You can view detailed analytics for your apps in the Windows Dev Center dashboard.
+You can view detailed analytics for your apps in Partner Center.
 Statistics and charts let you know how your apps are doing, from how many customers you've reached to how they're using your app and what they have to say about it.
-You can also find info on app health, ad usage, and more.
-View the reports in the dashboard, or download the reports you need to analyze your data offline.
-We also provide several ways for you to access your analytics data without using the dashboard.
+You can also find metrics on app health, ad usage, and more.

-To view key analytics about your most downloaded apps, in the top navigation menu, select Analytics > Overview.
-By default, the Analytics overview page shows info about your five apps that have the most lifetime acquisitions.
-To choose different apps to show, select Change filters.
+To view key analytics about your most downloaded apps, expand Analyze and select Overview.
+By default, the overview page shows info about the five apps that have the most lifetime acquisitions.
+To choose different published apps to show, select Filters.

 In this section you'll find details about the info presented in each of the following reports: